-Alcohol DUI and DWI Deferment Programs in Washington
+DWI or DUI Court Referral Programs in Washington

 What to do if you have been arrested for drinking and driving

 Drinking and driving in Washington can be a serious offense and the consequences can have life-changing outcomes.
 If you have been pulled over, make sure that you know your rights and remain courteous at all times.
-Being compliant and courteous can have an effect on the outcome of the court’s layout as punishment.
+Being compliant and courteous can affect the outcome of the court’s layout as punishment.

 Driving under the influence: Driving under the influence (DUI) Driving while intoxicated (DWI) and operating a motor vehicle under the influence (OUI).
 These are the common terms used to describe operating a motorized vehicle under the influence of alcohol or drugs.
 In Washington, driving while intoxicated is considered a misdemeanor and is subject to the state’s laws regarding driving while drunk.